anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 ## 4. Analysis

-### 4.1 Kinesis data analytics (KDA)
+### 4.1 Kinesis Data Analytics

-Serverless analytics service, but not cheap.
+Serverless, real-tme analytics service, but not cheap.
 Can be used for ETL, schema discovery, metric generation, analytics.
 It can deliver to KDS, KDF, Lambda, which these can write to S3 or DynamoDB.

 KDA uses Kinesis Processing Units (KPU).
 A single KPU provides 4 GB of memory and corresponding computing and networking.
 The default limit for KPUs for your application is 8 KPUs, so the default capacity of the processing app in terms of memory is 32GB.